uauramenezes/collect/README.md

-# enduro
+# Enduro
-Enduro type game, implemented in JavaScript
+An Enduro type game, implemented in JavaScript